 Deposits hold your place in the queue and reserve your order.

-Payments For Shipping Orders can be made by:
+Payments for Poultry and Waterfowl Orders can be made by:

 Interac Email Transfers to firstname.lastname@example.org